• Skip to primary navigation

 Outdoor Control

-The best method of getting rid of harvester ants is to treat the nests directly.
+If you’re looking to find out how to get rid of harvester ants, the best method is to treat the nests directly.
 This ensures the quickest kill.
-However, because of the painful sting these ants have, make sure you wear proper protective equipment before taking on a nest.
-Boots, long pants, and gloves are highly recommended.
+However, because of the painful sting these ants have, make sure you wear proper protective equipment before taking on a nest of red harvester ants.
+Boots, long pants, and gloves are highly recommended when dealing with harvester ant infestations.

 It is safest to treat the mounds during the hottest part of the day when the ants will be less active.
 Use a sprayer to saturate the mound with a pesticide that kills on contact.
 Make sure to use plenty of pesticide to make sure it saturates the soil.